FedVeca: Federated Vectorized Averaging on Non-IID Data with Adaptive Bi-directional Global Objective

-Intuitively, the negative impact is due to the fact that the client has Non-IID data, and the common strategy is to adjust the data distribution from an optimization perspective of the data, thus effectively improving the generalization performance of the global model \cite{zhu2021federated}.
-Based on this strategy, there is a mean-augmented FL strategy \cite{yoon2020fedmix} which is inspired by data augmentation methods \cite{zhang2018mixup} and allows each client to average the data after exchanging updated model parameters.
+Based on the strategy of adjusting the distribution of dataset on FL clients, there is a mean-augmented FL strategy \cite{yoon2020fedmix} which is inspired by data augmentation methods \cite{zhang2018mixup} and allows each client to average the data after exchanging updated model parameters.
 And the averaged data are sent to each client and used to reduce the degree of local data distribution imbalance.
 Moreover, other related studies treat each client as a domain, and data augmentation is applied to each client's data by selecting transformations related to the overall distribution to generate similar data distributions \cite{zhou2022domain, back2022mitigating}.
 Rather than modifying data directly, some schemes indirectly improve data distribution through client-side selection.
 For example, the FL process can be stabilized and sped up by describing the data distribution on the client through the uploaded model parameters, thus the best subsets of clients are intelligently selected in each communication round \cite{wang2020optimizing}.
 Similarly, there is a scheme to evaluate the class distribution without knowing the original data, which uses a client selection strategy oriented towards minimizing class imbalance \cite{yang2021federated}.
 And the method proposed in \cite{zhao2018federated} creates a globally shared subset of data to obtain better learning performance in the case of Non-IID data distributions.
-Besides, there are some schemes that share part of local data to the central server for mitigating the negative impact of Non-IID data \cite{tuor2021overcoming, yoshida2019hybrid}. \IEEEpubidadjcol
+Besides, there are some schemes that share part of local data to the central server for mitigating the negative impact of Non-IID data \cite{tuor2021overcoming, yoshida2019hybrid}.